Amid rise in "ghost guns" in Colorado, ATF makes historic rule changes on gun sales

 "The one problem is gun shops don't generally put serial numbers on things.
 So one of the snags in this is where do I go to put a serial number on this firearm," Booth said.
 "There's no set up serializing place for everybody to go to, or there's there's no set, as far as I know, there's no advice on that part yet."

-But he says even as the kinds are being worked out, the changes have a lot of potential.
+But he says even as the kinks are being worked out, the changes have a lot of potential.

 "I don't know that if there's going to be any law that's going to keep bad people from getting firearms.
 They're always going to be able to, but I do think this is just a small step in making it a little more difficult, by making it be required to be marked, to be serialized, therefore able to be traced by the by police departments," Booth said.
 "So, I'm hoping that that will deter some people."